Waldemar Pabst: Kapp Putsch

 Pabst briefly left Germany to take on a role advising Major Alfred Fletcher, the commander of the Baltische Landeswehr in Latvia.
 However he was soon back in Germany, and became involved in the Nationale Vereinigung (National Union), a right-wing think tank formed by Wolfgang Kapp, Erich Ludendorff and others, and was central to the group's conspiracy to establish a rightist dictatorship.
 He served this group as secretary and supervisor of administrative affairs.
-In July 1919, Pabst attempted to organise a coup, when he convinced his superior General von Hoffmann, the official commander of the Garde-Kavallerie-Schützen-Division, to march on Berlin in order to crush an alleged Communist uprising.
-However, with the troops already in the city's suburbs, General Maercker got wind of the plot and convinced General von Hofmann that it was a bad idea.
+In July 1919, Pabst attempted to organise a coup, when he convinced his superior General von Hoffmann, the official commander of the Guards Cavalry Rifle Division, to march on Berlin in order to crush a reported Communist uprising.
+However, with the troops already in the city's suburbs, General Georg Ludwig Rudolf Maercker got wind of the plot and convinced General von Hofmann that it was a bad idea.
 With this plan thwarted, Pabst and the conspirators shifted their attention away from the Reichswehr and on to the disillusioned veterans of the Freikorps.

 Pabst played a leading role in the failed Kapp Putsch and, along with Wolfgang Kapp and the Marinebrigade Ehrhardt of Hermann Ehrhardt, was named by Gustav Noske as having the main responsibility for the action, even though it actually had support from higher up in the Reichswehr.
 In the immediate aftermath of the putsch, Pabst took refuge in Miklós Horthy's Hungary where he was soon joined by co-conspirator Walther von Lüttwitz.
 Despite the failure of the putsch, Pabst would often speak proudly of his involvement in the episode.